jonneroni/todolist/README.md

-# Simple To Do List v1
+# Fully functional todolist

-Done while learning ejs templating.
+Done while learning:
+ejs templating
+mongoDB database with mongoose in nodeJS

 ## How to run